zachpmanson/notes/notes/Notes/Networks/Internet/Email.md

 - we can read the conversation in chronological order and everything makes sense
 - I can send attachments like photos and we both have copies of them
 - we could start multiple conversations in parallel based on subject and it could work decently
-	- it has the potential to be confusing but we could make it work if we were strict about discussing specific topics in specific threads
+	- it has the potential to be confusing but we could make it work if we were strict about discussing specific subjects in specific threads
-	- even if I wanted to reply to an older message, as long as its in the same subject thread its easy to know what I'm referencing by quoting the relevant passages
+	- even if I wanted to reply to an older message, as long as it's in the same subject thread it's easy to know what I'm referencing by quoting the relevant passages
 - if April and I both send messages at the same time, its straightforward to figure out that both of our messages were written without the context of the other based on timestamps and content

 ## The Cracks Form